Home » Keto Recipes » Ketogenic Drinks Recipes » Keto Collagen Hot Chocolate Recipe

 It can be confusing to tell the difference between collagen and gelatin because they are very similar.
 However, gelatin only dissolves in warm water and is generally used to make gels, while collagen dissolves in cold water and does not have a gelling effect.
 Because it does not affect the texture, it is easy to mix collagen into smoothies and other drinks, like this hot chocolate!

 While collagen is a protein, it is also Keto-friendly!
-In fact, some collagen supplements, like this one from Perfect Keto, are specially formulated for those following the Keto diet.
+In fact, some collagen supplements, like ours, are specially formulated for those following the Keto diet.

 Cacao Powder vs Cocoa Powder